Hi friend and Welcome!

 - Width: 7.28″

 The LSR 305’s are by all accounts an entry level studio monitor meant to satisfy the needs of the producer/engineer looking for exceptional, reference level sound quality.

 They are active, meaning they don’t need a separate amp to power.
 They do however need AC (alternating current) power.
 AC simply means the power frequently reverses direction many times per second.
 The standard is 60 Hz, with hertz being your typical unit of measure.

 Check out this really funny and informative explanation on AC power vs. DC power!

 Basically just plug these bad boys into the outlet from your JBL’s and shut up.
 Just kidding 😀 These monitors come with two cables, as each needs it’s own power source.
-Basically, they are MONO speakers, and need 2 separate cables running from the back into whatever you are using to receive and transmit signal.
+Basically, they are

 - An audio interface.
 What does an audio interface do?
 I personally have the Scarlett 2i2.
 It’s a beast of a unit and powers my JBLs magnificently.
 It uses 2 balanced TRS line output jacks, and goes really well with the combo balanced TRS to XLR cables.
 What is XLR?
 You could also go with the Scarlett solo, which has unbalanced RCA outputs rather than balanced TRS.

 Click here to find out more about Your audio interface!

 - A mixer.
 An entry level option would be the Behringer Xenyx 802.
 Gets pretty nice reviews!